MakoWish/aduc_for_linux/README.md

 Python dependencies are listed in `requirements.txt` and installed into a virtual environment by the installer.

-### Kerberos note for Samba AD

-Some Samba AD environments enforce LDAP strong-auth requirements that mandate SASL GSSAPI sign/seal.
-Depending on the `ldap3`/Kerberos stack available in the app runtime, Kerberos bind may fail in those environments even while it works against Microsoft AD.

-If that happens, switch to **Credentials** authentication mode in ADUC for Linux; simple bind over LDAPS will still work in typical Samba AD setups.

 ## Installation

 ### Debian package (recommended)